Phredreeke/hugotroll-dreamm/README.md

 |Hugo Jungle Island|Hugo Classic #5|Monkey Hunt, Follow the Monkey, Secret of the Inca Pyramid, Hugocopter, Vine Climbing, Memory|
 |Hugo Jungle Island 2|Hugo Classic #6|Monkey Duel, Obstacle Course, Beetle Battle, Mahjong, Ostrich Race, Volcano Ascent|

+In the case of Hugo 2, the original DOS/Amiga release has the player play two scenarios in a row before the final encounter with Scylla.
+In the Hugo Classic #1 release the player just have to play one scenario.

 # But wait, there's more!

 A number of Hugo games were released on the Playstation, of which the first was ported back to PC